-The following arrangements will be put in place in the event of a lockdown as a result of COVID 19.
+Remote Learning: Arrangements in the event of a class, year group or lockdown as a result of COVID 19.

-Over the summer we have had the chance to reflect on the provision the school provided from March 20th to July 17th 2020.
+Over the summer of 2020 we reflected on the provision the school provided from March 20th to July 17th 2020.

-- What have we learned during that period with regards to home learning?
+- What did we learn during that period with regards to home learning?

-- What kind of learning is needed for children to make progress at home?
+- What kind of learning was needed for children to make progress at home?

 The guidance issued in July 2020 by the DfE (Department for Education) stated that: